Listen on your favorite podcast network.

-Dustin Plantholt’s “Life’s Tough—You Can Be Tougher” podcast this week features Ben Kane, bestselling novelist, specializing in historical fiction.
+Dustin Plantholt’s “Life’s Tough—YOU can be TOUGHER!” podcast is honored to feature Ben Kane, bestselling novelist, specializing in historical fiction.
 He is best known for The Forgotten Legion, Spartacus and Hannibal book series.
 Eleven of his thirteen novels have been Sunday Times bestsellers, and his books have been published in thirteen countries, including the US, Italy, Spain, Poland, Germany, Russia and the Netherlands.

-This “Life’s Tough” episode releases on January 8, 2020 at 7 p.m.
-(EST), and thereafter available on all major podcast networks, under the Podcast Channel “Life’s Tough”.
+This “Life’s Tough” episode released on January 8th, 2020 and is now available on all major podcast networks, under the Podcast Channel “Life’s Tough”.

 Ben Kane was born in Nairobi, Kenya—as his dad worked there as a veterinarian—and moved to Ireland with his family at age seven.
 As a child, he loved to read—especially historical works—that included medieval tales, Sherlock Holmes stories, and fantasy novels from JRR Tolkien to Guy Gavriel Kay to Stephen Donaldson.
 In his early adulthood, and as a genuine animal lover (and following in his dad’s footsteps), he studied veterinary medicine at University College Dublin.
 In 1996, after 5 years of college, a career as a veterinarian began.
 Soon after, his love of history took him abroad as he set off on a 3-month solo trip along part of the ancient Silk Road.
 Visiting the ruins of Merv, in Turkmenistan, it sparked his interest in ancient Roman history.
 Shortly after returning, he felt the urge to travel again, and in 1998—indulging his passion for ancient history—he set out on a trip around the world which lasted for nearly 3 years.
 It was during this prolonged time abroad that he first had thoughts of writing military historical fiction and having a career apart from being a veterinarian.